 When you browse through inspirational quotes on social media, most of them challenge you to step outside of your comfort zone.
 Much of personal growth happens when we take chances and subscribe to new experiences.
 But one of the pillars of self-care is also the ability to reclaim our time and energy—and you can do that with a simple “no.” Being picky with what you agree to do and turn down puts the power of time back in your hands.
-Now, we know you can’t turn down or reject everything, but, when it comes to reaching your goals, it’s important to distinguish what’s important to you from what’s not pushing you forward.
+Now, we know you can’t turn down or reject everything, but, when it comes to reaching your goals (like working out consistently with the Aaptiv app), it’s important to distinguish what’s important to you from what’s not pushing you forward.
 Here, experts explain the power of saying “no” and how it sends you toward success.

 It gives you personal time.